FilipWirsen/pp5-ci/README.md

 ## Profile
 The Profile model makes it possible for users to create an account that contains all of the their past orders and their prefered shipping details to allow faster and easier checkouts in the future.
 This also improves the user experience.
-For this project i used djangos user model togehter with django allauth to make sure every users information is stored sercurly.
+For this project Iused djangos user model togehter with django allauth to make sure every users information is stored sercurly.

 ## Review
 The Review model lets users that bought a product rate it and leave a message for the site owner.
 The products rating changes based on user reviews.